-Traditionally, in CSRM studies, a fixed re-nourishment interval is defined and optimized for the life of the project.
+Traditionally, in HSDR studies, a fixed re-nourishment interval is defined and optimized for the life of the project.
 This interval is based in part on a clear distinction between a design berm and advance fill.
 With Beach-fx, no such distinction is defined.
 Rather, re-nourishment events are triggered within the model when specific criteria are met.
 The triggers were set up to simulate a point at which the berm extension had eroded to at least half its equilibrated width in at least one reach, and a minimum volume of 750,000 cubic yards had eroded from the entire project template.
 Based on these parameters, the average time interval between nourishment events over all 100 iterations is 12 years.
 In reality, this interval could vary significantly depending erosion and storm events.
 More information about the renourishment triggers is provided in the Appendix A - Engineering.
-Ultimately, planning based on life-cycle modeling results in plans that are more resilient and adaptable.
+Ultimately, planning based on lifecycle modeling results in plans that are more resilient and adaptable.
 Life-cycle modeling allows planners to design projects while recognizing the inherent uncertainty that exists when future events are simulated.

-A description of the Recommended Plan is as follows:
+A description of the TSP is as follows:

-- Name (Description): "Alternative 6" (Construction of 60 foot equilibrated berm extension.
+- Name (Description): "0P60B 104to116" (Construction of 60 foot equilibrated berm extension.
 The project template will include a dune feature that reflects the average 2015 dune position.
-A hydraulic dredge will be used to fill the template with sand from the St. Augustine Inlet system) - Average # Nourishment Events: 1 Initial Construction / 3 Re-nourishments - # Wourished Reaches: 12 - ‡ Range of Nourished Reaches: Beach-fx Reach 104 Beach-fx Reach 116 - Average Volume of Initial Construction: 1,310,000 yd3 - Average Volume of Each Periodic Nourishment: 866,000 yd3 - # Average Periodic Nourishment Interval: 12 years - Initial Construction Duration ~ 3.3 months - Interest During Initial Construction ~ \$47,177 (at 3.125% annual interest rate)
+A hydraulic dredge will be used to fill the template with sand from the St. Augustine Inlet and ebb shoal complex) - Average # Nourishment Events: 1(ea)Initial Construction / 4(ea) Re-nourishments - # Wourished Reaches: 12 - ♯ Range of Nourished Reaches: Beach-fx Reach 104 - Beach-fx Reach 116 - ♯ Average Volume of Initial Construction: 1,310,000 yd3 - Average Volume of Each Periodic Nourishment: 866,000 yd3 - ♯ Average Periodic Nourishment Interval: 12 years - ♯ Initial Construction Duration ~ 3.3 months

-The cost estimate for the Recommended Plan was developed by SAJ Cost Engineering.
+The cost estimate for the TSP was developed by SAJ Cost Engineering.
 Table 4-2 provides details on the distribution of cost by nourishment event.
 This estimate assumed that initial construction would occur in 2020 and re-nourishment events would occur at the average 12 year interval.
-It is important to note that the actual re-nourishment interval timing and volumes will vary due to natural coastal processes.
-The cost estimate for the third periodic nourishment assumes an additional 144,000 cy to bring the project to the end of the 50 year period of Federal participation.
-These costs are in FY16 price levels and include a 20% contingency.
+These costs are in FY16 price levels and include a 24% contingency.
 Additional details on the project costs can be found in Appendix B - Cost Engineering and Risk Analysis.